ETH-DISCO/cluster-tutorial/README.md

 Once you're in you'll have access to:

-- Compute: The login node is only for file management and job submission.
-Do not run any computation on the login node.
+- Compute: You can use compute-nodes for computation.
+The login-node is only for file management and job submission.
+Do not run any computation on the login-node.
 - Storage: Use `/scratch/$USER` on the compute-nodes for temporary storage.
 Try to avoid using `/itet-stor/$USER/net_scratch/cluster` on the login-node.

 Keep in mind: